jokergoo/simplifyEnrichment/README.md

 ### Features

-- A new method (binary cut) is proposed to effectively cluster functional terms (e.g. GO terms) into groups from the semantic similarity matrix.
+- A new method (binary cut) is proposed to efficiently cluster functional terms (_e.g._ GO terms) into groups from the semantic similarity matrix.
-- Summaries of GO terms in each cluster are visualized by word clouds.
+- Summaries of functional terms in each cluster are visualized by word clouds.

 ### Install